lwhiteley/react-push-menu/README.md

 **linkComponent** (React.Component)

 You can fully customize the link of the menu by passing in a React Component to this property.
-It will be instantiated with the data object also passed in `onNodeClick` as a property (`this.props.data`).
+It will be instantiated with the data object which contains the current node being interacted with. (`props.data`).
 To see an example please see [LinkComponent.js](example/src/LinkComponent.js)

 **backComponent** (React.Component)

 You can fully customize the back link of the sub menus by passing in a React Component to this property.
-It will be instantiated with the data object also passed in `onNodeClick` as a property (`this.props.data`).
+It will be instantiated with the data object which contains the current node being interacted with. (`props.data`).

 **backIcon** (ReactNode)